orunco/MegaLCS/README.md

 Although the Longest Common Subsequence problem has been extensively studied, most classic algorithms have a time complexity of O(n²).
 While various optimized variants exist, such as Myers', they often come with assumptions or constraints that do not hold in real-world applications involving extremely large arrays.
 In such cases, only the basic LCS algorithm can be applied.
 However, computing LCS for arrays of length 1 million on CPU is practically infeasible — GPU acceleration becomes essential.

-There are many research efforts in this area, but existing implementations tend to be complex, and more importantly, most related papers lack publicly available source code :(.
+There has been extensive research in this area, but existing implementations tend to be complex, and more importantly, most related papers lack publicly available source code :(.

 My goal was to solve this real-world problem with a simple and practical implementation.
 After repeated derivation, I discovered (perhaps reinvented) and implemented a concise, and fully parallel solution.
 The key insight lies in computing `LeftTopWeight` without any data dependencies: